0xDBFB7/scientific_standards/README.md

 It is tempting to dismiss cases where existing best practices were not followed as "bad science"; and certainly some cases are beyond redemption.

 However, systems engineering frowns on the idea of considering failures as exceptions: human factors dictate that scientists of good conscience can make silly mistakes; perhaps it could be said that our infrastructure does not make it particularly easy to produce correct results.
-Best practices are often scattered throughout decades or centuries of literature, much of which is inaccessible.

 > "[ideas] that we all hope you have learned in studying science in school - we never explicitly say what this is, but just hope that you catch on by all the examples of scientific investigation.
 It is interesting, therefore, to bring it out now and speak of it explicitly."
 > Feynman, [Cargo Cult Science](http://calteches.library.caltech.edu/51/2/CargoCult.htm)